 The simplest is by observation, there are many ways to do this.
 A simple ABC chart that many of you will already be using can give you the first clues as to the cause of the behaviour and effective strategies for de-escalating.
 Initially, you want to be looking to see if you think the child is trying to gain something or escape from (or to) somewhere.
 Functions of behaviour and ABA are closely linked.
 We are moving away from this and into relational approaches.
 However a lot of agencies use this to support young people so it is worth knowing.

 Then there is a more formal observation, may be asked for by a teacher is they want a pair of fresh eyes on a situation.
 I have developed this form that links to the function of behaviour sheet.
 This is subjective and provides an element of formality to the process.
 The behaviour support team can add their ideas or recommendations.
 It might even be worth the teacher taking a step back to observe their own student while someone else leads.

 Questions about behaviour function

 If you want to look into the function further it may be helpful to use Questions about behaviour function form (QABF).
 There are however other ways of determining and analysing the function of behaviour.

-The function of behaviour is why people behave in a certain way.
+The function of the specific behaviour is what drives people behave in a certain way.
+Many factors determine why that behaviour becomes linked to a specific driver.
 These may not be obvious on initial observation.
 So a QABF sheet can be used to more accurately identify the function.
-A QABF should be completed by individually by those who work with the student for one specific behaviour displayed in that particular environment.
-QABF exap
+A QABF should be completed individually by those who work with the student for one specific behaviour displayed in that particular environment.

-Available data suggests that the QABF provides a psychometrically robust tool that can be used to develop effective interventions for of individuals who display behaviours of concern.
+Available data would suggest that the QABF provides a psychometrically robust tool that can be used to develop effective interventions for individuals who display behaviours of concern.